kmdlogic/kmd-logic-cpr-console-sample/README.md

-# KMD Logic CPR Console Sample
+# KMD Logic CPR Client

 This is a simple console application to demonstrate how to call Logic CPR API.

 Sample calls `/subscriptions/{subscriptionId}/cpr/by-cpr/{cpr}` endpoint.

 ## Usage

 1. Configure the `appsettings.json` with your KMD Logic subscription settings.
    - **LogicAccount**
      - **SubscriptionId** - get your subscription at https://console.kmdlogic.io/subscriptions